qmk/qmk_firmware/converter/ps2_usb/README.md

 V-USB Support
 -------------
-You can also use this converter on ATmega(168/328) with V-USB instead of Teensy.
+With V-USB you can use this converter on ATmega(168/328) but it doesn't support NKRO at this time.
-The converter on V-USB lacks some features for now: USB NKRO and System/Media control.

 Circuit: